← Back to globe

 Where the sounds come from

-The 375 sound entries (25 countries ร— 15 animals) were curated against canonical sources:
+The original 375 sound entries (25 countries Γ— 15 animals) were curated against canonical sources, and newer additions follow the same method:

 The art